 Community College vs. Trade School

 After you graduate from high school you find yourself thrust out into the world with an endless array of possibilities.
 For many people, the years after high school are filled with more school, typically at a 4-year university.
-Another option, however, is community college where you can receive an education (or at least take some of your classes) at a lower tuition than traditional universities in preparation for your future.
+Another option, however, is community college where you can receive an education (or at least take some of your classes) at lower tuition than traditional universities in preparation for your future.
 Another option many people consider is a trade school.
 But what is the difference between community college and trade school, and how do you know which option is right for you?

 What Exactly is Trade School?

 Also known as a technical school or a vocational school, a trade school is a program that offers students hands-on experience related to a specific career.
 Some of the careers that you can look forward to with a degree from a trade school include skilled labor positions like electricians, machinists, mechanics, pharmacy technicians, dental hygienists, and nuclear technicians.
 Compared to four-year schools that require students to take electives or general education courses, the education you receive at a trade school is more streamlined and the curricula focus on developing a specific skill set and knowledge base to ensure success in your chosen career.
 Many trade school programs also require students to complete some kind of apprenticeship where they work with a professional in their chosen field to learn more about the occupation by doing the job.